atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 This step should take about 90 minutes to complete.

-Note: Review the ControlTower lab/workshop for any potential key guidance to consider in the CT related sections below: https://controltower.aws-management.tools/required/accountfactory/

 ## 1. Identify Your Preferred AWS Region

 Since AWS Control Tower will establish a set of management resources in a “home” AWS region, you need to identify which AWS region you expect to host most of your AWS management resources.
 You will select this region in the next step.